wanhive/hub/docs/CONTRIBUTING.md

 * Allow only wanhive::BaseException and it's derived classes to propagate.
 Catch all the other exceptions on the spot.
 * Do not abuse exception handling, C-style error handling may work just fine.
 * Use sqlite3 for embedded databases.
-* Use OpenSSL for cryptographic support.
+* Use OpenSSL for cryptographic operations.

 # Naming convention